Christmas in Mexico

 The Day of the Dead

 Senorita has been working with Year 5 to study the traditions and culture in Mexico.
 On 1st and 2nd of November the people in Mexico celebtate the Day of the Dead, Dia De Los Muertos.
 In Spain this festival is called All Souls Day.
 In both countries people take time to remember loved ones who have passed away.
 They visit the cemetery as family to clean the gravestones and lay flowers.
-They then eat a meal tougher and share stories about the all the happy times with their lost loved ones.
+They then eat a meal together and share stories about the all the happy times with their lost loved ones.
 The pupils in Year 5, learnt all about these traditions through a song and learnt some key vocabulary.

 uno y dos de noviembre